DataLearner-org/DataLearner.org/docs/python/venv.md

 python3 -m venv venvname
 ```

-or this (you will have to run "pip install virtualenv" first if you have not installed it yet)
+or this (you will have to run `pip install virtualenv` first if you have not installed it yet)

 ```zsh
 virtualenv venvname